openapi-processor/openapi-processor-spring/docs/generatr/index.md

 The openapi-generatr-spring is an **interface only** open api generatr.
 That means it will only generate java interfaces for the endpoints.
 It is the projects task to implement them.

 Let's take a look at a very simple example.
-The following open api yaml describes a very simple endpoint.
+The following open api yaml describes a single endpoint.
 A call to the `/ping` endpoint will simply respond with a plain text string result.

 ```yaml